FANTOME-PAN/vFedSec/README.md

-# PETs FL solution on tabular data
+# vFedSec demo on tabular data
 The repo currently has example code for the bank marketing dataset and can be extended to other tabular datasets via the following steps.